cse-labs/k8s-quickstart/03-Docker-Part-2/README.md

 # create the web server
 # add to the web network
 # map port 8080 in the container to port 80 in the terminal
-docker run -d --name web -p 80:8080 --network web ghcr.io/retaildevcrews/ngsa-app:beta --in-memory
+docker run -d --name web -p 80:8080 --network web ghcr.io/retaildevcrews/ngsa-app:beta --in-memory --prometheus

 # check web from jumpbox
 docker exec -t jumpbox http web:8080/version